 Suspension of BS is closely related to the Underlying Principles (UPs) as established in the Memorandum of Understanding (MOU).
-When a breach of Ups occurs, donors will react to this.
+When a breach of UPs occurs, donors will react to this.
 The question is: what exactly constitutes a breach of UPs?
 It seems that there is no objective standard for this.
 The donors we studied differ strongly in this matter.
 The different definitions of 'breach' we identified are the following:

-- A breach is a fundamental and extreme reversal of the political system/situation, like a coup. - A breach is a deterioration of the UPs - A breach is when there is no progress on UPs
+- A breach is a fundamental and extreme reversal of the political system/situation, like a coup. - A breach is a deterioration of the UPs. - A breach is when there is no progress on UPs.

 These breach definitions, often conceptualized in head quarters, show substantial differences in 'identifying' or 'labelling' and event as problematic or a crisis.
 It is therefore not surprising that donors react so differently when confronted with certain events.
-Harmonizing diagnostics (when is what a crisis) and cures (what to do about a given situation) therefore is a daunting, if not impossible task.
+Harmonizing

 From a more analytical perspective, we found that the way in which the political UPs figure in the MOU is in and by itself problematic.
-To start with the political UPs are very vague: the recipient government is expected to uphold good governance and democracy, to respect human rights, etc. but most low income aid dependent countries are not at all upholding these principles, and certainly not to the fullest extent.
+To start with, the political UPs are very vague: the recipient government is expected to uphold good governance and democracy, to respect human rights, etc. but most low income aid dependent countries are not at all upholding these principles, and certainly not to the fullest extent.
 Governance problems are huge in these contexts, and not just at the democratic level.
-In fact, Polity labels these systems as anocracies or hybrid regimes.
+In fact, Polity^[3] labels these systems as anocracies or hybrid regimes.
 As such the political UPs as written down in the MOU are, put bluntly, illusions.
 This is very much shown in the Mozambique and Zambia case (see later).
 The events which triggered the crisis were not exceptional events.
 Similar problems have been marking these countries since decades.
 This however did not refrain the donor community to enter into a BS relationship, yet those same events do carry the potential to suspend BS.